miladinovic/galaksija/hires_maker/README.md

 # Galaksija High-Resolution Maker (hires_maker)

 Turn any image into a 2 KB graphics stream for the Yugoslav 8-bit computer **Galaksija**.
 The app ships with several dithering modes tailored to Galaksija’s **2×3-dot tile raster**.

-This tool targets enthusiasts working with real hardware or emulators that support **Tomaz Šolc’s high-resolution hires routine**.
+This tool targets enthusiasts working with real hardware or emulators that support **Tomaž Šolc’s high-resolution hires routine**.

 ## Features
 - Live preview GUI (pan/zoom with mouse wheel + drag)